QHose/qlik-cloud-jwt-lambda-example/README.md

 - Enable auto creation of groups if the user logs in (you need this because you first have to login with the user and his groups, before you can assign a group to a space)
 - Set user entitlement assignment behavior (analyser, professional...)
 - Configure an identity provider
-- Configure authorization using JSON web tokens
+- Configure authorization using JSON web tokens, it wlil add groups to the tenant by loggin in as user with those groups.
+This ensures the groups from your IdP are now known to Qlik and you can assign them in spaces.
-- Add groups to the tenant
+- Create the shared space
+- Upload a demo sales app to this shared space
+- Add a group to a shared space with the consumer role (this ensures your "anon group" can see things inside a space)

 The output of the tool in the console will look like this:
 ![image](https://user-images.githubusercontent.com/12411165/214327802-0ffe220c-05d1-4fe4-9ab0-b6dfc8b83b55.png)

-## Create spaces in a tenant (To Do - not yet built)
-- Create the managed space
-- Add a group to a managed space with the consumer role
-- Add a group and assign it a role on the managed space
 # Create tenant specific OAUTH client

 * Follow the [steps](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-create-oauth-client.htm) to create a `web` OAUTH client, select the option `Allow Machine-to-Machine (M2M)`.
 Skip step 6: Leave the redirect fields empty.
 Click Copy to clipboard to save the client ID and client secret for later use.
 Store the client secret in a secure location.
 Click Done.